The Dark Knight is by far the most outstanding Batman movie ever, but what’s even more spectacular, is the Joker.

 What I liked most about the Joker was the fact that most of what he said, like it or not, is absolutely true in the world today.

-I’m still hopeful, like Batman was when the two ferries were rigged, and the remotes to them were in the other barge; but when you look at the state of things around, the Joker’s words tend to cross your mind every once in a way…
+I’m still hopeful.
+Just like Batman was when the two ferries were rigged, with the remotes kept in the other barge.
+But when you look at the state of things around, the Joker’s words tend to cross your mind…

 Hmmm?
 You know… You know what I’ve noticed?
 Nobody panics when things go “according to plan.”
 Even if the plan is horrifying!
 If, tomorrow, I tell the press that, like, a gang banger will get shot, or a truckload of soldiers will be blown up, nobody panics, because it’s all “part of the plan.”
 But when I say that one little old mayor will die, well then everyone loses their minds!
 Introduce a little anarchy.
 Upset the established order, and everything becomes chaos.

 Look at what’s happened in India over the past two decades.
 We’ve had bomb blasts ripping through cities, over and over again.
 People are horrified, shaken, paranoid even.
 The news channels have ‘field days’.
 Give it a few days, and everyone has put the incident into some low priority folder in their heads, and gone about with their routine like it never happened.